Why teach yourself body language?

-If you're delivering a speech controlled bodylanguage or gesture can help you deliver your message effectively.
+Because when you're delivering a speech, appropriate, and controlled body language or gesture will help you deliver your message effectively.

-When you teach yourself bodylanguage you gain more control over how your presentation is received.
+When you know what you do, you change it and gain more control over how your presentation is received.

 Think of someone you know very well who is unaccustomed to public speaking.